gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

      - If the group is a pairwise-only group, the PoP evidence is a MAC.
 The Group Manager recomputes the MAC through the same process taken by the joining node when preparing the value of the 'client_cred_verify' parameter for the Joining Request (see {{ssec-join-req-sending}}), with the difference that the Group Manager uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the joining node.
 The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Joining Request.

-* A 4.00 (Bad Request) response from the Group Manager to the joining node MUST have content format application/ace-groupcomm+cbor.
+* A 4.00 (Bad Request) error response from the Group Manager to the joining node MUST have content format application/ace-groupcomm+cbor.
 The response payload is a CBOR map formatted as follows.

-   - If the group uses (also) the group mode of Group OSCORE, the CBOR map MUST contain the 'sign_info' parameter, whose CBOR label is defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}.
+   - If the group uses (also) the group mode of Group OSCORE, the CBOR map MUST contain the 'sign_info' parameter, whose CBOR label is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
 This parameter has the same format of 'sign_info_res' defined in {{Section 3.3.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular, it includes a single element 'sign_info_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.

    - If the group uses (also) the pairwise mode of Group OSCORE, the CBOR map MUST contain the 'ecdh_info' parameter, whose CBOR label is defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter has the same format of 'ecdh_info_res' defined in {{ecdh-info}}.
 In particular, it includes a single element 'ecdh_info_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.

    - If the group is a pairwise-only group, the CBOR map MUST contain the 'gm_dh_pub_keys' parameter, whose CBOR label is defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter has the same format of 'gm_dh_pub_keys_res' defined in {{gm-dh-info}}.
 In particular, it includes a single element 'gm_dh_pub_keys_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.

-   - The CBOR map MAY include the 'kdcchallenge' parameter, whose CBOR label is defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}.
+   - The CBOR map MAY include the 'kdcchallenge' parameter, whose CBOR label is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
 If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a Joining Request (see {{ssec-join-req-sending}}).
 In such a case the Group Manager MUST store the newly generated value as the 'kdcchallenge' value associated to the joining node, possibly replacing the currently stored value.

-* The Group Manager MUST return a 4.00 (Bad Request) response in case the 'scope' parameter is not present in the Joining Request, or if it is present and specifies any set of roles not included in the following list: "requester", "responder", "monitor", ("requester", "responder").
+* The Group Manager MUST reply with a 4.00 (Bad Request) error response in case the 'scope' parameter is not present in the Joining Request, or if it is present and specifies any set of roles not included in the following list: "requester", "responder", "monitor", ("requester", "responder").
 Future specifications that define a new role MUST define possible sets of roles including the new one and existing ones, that are acceptable to specify in the 'scope' parameter of a Joining Request.

-* The Group Manager MUST return a 4.00 (Bad Request) response in case the Joining Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.
+* The Group Manager MUST reply with a 4.00 (Bad Request) error response in case the Joining Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.

-* The Group Manager MUST return a 4.00 (Bad Request) response in case an eligible public key for the joining node is neither present in the 'client_cred' parameter nor already stored.
+* The Group Manager MUST reply with a 4.00 (Bad Request) error response in case an eligible public key for the joining node is neither present in the 'client_cred' parameter nor already stored.

-* The Group Manager MAY return a 4.00 (Bad Request) response in case all the following conditions hold.
+* The Group Manager MAY reply with a 4.00 (Bad Request) error response in case all the following conditions hold.

    - The OSCORE group uses the pairwise mode of Group OSCORE.